Maddimax/FanControl/README.md

 # FanControl

-Simple utility to control you fans with the help off [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)
+Simple utility to control you fans with the help of [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)